-We view recent attention to an intersectional perspective as a critical step towards addressing various paradoxes in women's empowerment research.
-Originally conceptualized by Kimberle Crenshaw (1989) in relation to the lived experiences of African American women, intersectionality has become a theoretical frame for understanding overlapping categories of oppression that compels researchers, policy makers and activists to locate their work within the relevant layers of social context (see Collins 2015 for more recent theorization on intersectionality).
+We view the recent attention accorded to an intersectional perspective as a critical step towards addressing various paradoxes in women's empowerment research.
+Originally conceptualized by Kimberle Crenshaw (1989) in relation to the lived experiences of African-American women, intersectionality has become a theoretical frame for understanding the overlapping categories of oppression that compels researchers, policy-makers, and activists to locate their work within the relevant layers of the social context (see Collins 2015, for more recent theorization on intersectionality).

-One of the earliest approaches to intersectionality in women's empowerment in literature on the Global South was articulated by Moser (1989) where she differentiated between women's practical and strategic needs.
-She suggested that while women of different social classes may share a common strategic agenda, practical needs of poor women due to poor living conditions may lead them to prioritize immediate needs such as water, sanitation and housing over long-term power relations between men and women.
-Over time, this focus on intersectionality has emerged in far more sophisticated arguments identifying conditions under which women in the Global South find themselves boxed into defending patriarchal oppression in order to resist other forms of oppression based on class, race, ethnicity and religion (Basu 1998, Charrad 2011, Pathak & Sunder Rajan 1992).
+One of the earliest approaches to intersectionality in women's empowerment in literature on the Global South was articulated by Moser (1989), where she differentiated between women's practical and strategic needs.
+She suggested that while women of different social classes may share a common strategic agenda, the practical needs of poor women due to poor living conditions may lead them to prioritize their immediate needs such as water, sanitation, and housing over long-term power relations between men and women.
+Over time, this focus on intersectionality has emerged in far more sophisticated arguments identifying conditions under which women in the Global South find themselves boxed into defending patriarchal oppression in order to resist other forms of oppression based on class, race, ethnicity, and religion (Basu 1998, Charrad 2011, Pathak and Sunder Rajan 1992).
 Agnes documents instances in which Muslim women's planned sensitization programs against domestic violence in India were abandoned in the context of communal violence so as not to give the police ammunition against Muslim men (2002).

 A focus on intersectionality in studying women's empowerment will require greater conceptual clarity about which differences matter and how to study them.
-Deniz Kandiyoti's (1988) careful review of strategies through which women negotiate to maximize their choices within constrained circumstances, in what she terms "bargaining with patriarchy" enumerates processes through which intersectional approaches can be applied to studying women's empowerment.
-However, implementing these approaches in empirical research, particularly quantitative research, remains a challenge although some studies have attempted to do so.
-For example, politicization of religion in India has led Muslim women to prioritize their Muslim identity in public behaviors (e.g., veiling) while within the household Hindu and Muslim women are similar on such indicators of gender empowerment as household decision making and gender differences in child survival (Desai & Temsah 2014).
-Finding additional ways to incorporate intersectional insights into quantitative approaches remains an important future avenue to develop.
+Deniz Kandiyoti's (1988) careful review of strategies through which women negotiate to maximize their choices within constrained circumstances, in what she terms "bargaining with patriarchy", enumerates processes through which intersectional approaches can be applied to the study of women's empowerment.
+However, implementing these approaches in empirical research, particularly quantitative research, remains a challenge though some studies have attempted to do so.
+For example, the politicization of religion in India has led Muslim women to prioritize their Muslim identity in public behaviors (for example, veiling) while within the household, Hindu and Muslim women have similar views on such indicators of gender empowerment as household decision-making and gender differences in child survival (Desai and Temsah 2014).
+Finding additional ways to incorporate intersectional insights into quantitative approaches remains an important future avenue that should be developed.